HyperTesto/hypertesto.me/content/blog/2024/11/P100Y-of-isolitude/index.en.md

 }
 ```

-This serializer acts like a diplomatic translator: it accepts casual format in input (using `parse()`) but ensures formal ISO-8601 format in output (using `toIsoString()`).

-Apply it to your data classes like this:
+This serializer accepts casual input formats by using `parse()`, but ensures formal ISO-8601 formatting on output by using `toIsoString()`.
+You can apply it to your data classes using the `@Serializable` annotation:

 ```kotlin
 data class ProcessDuration(